Lead (sea ice)

 Schematic representation of a lead developing in a sea ice cover.
 This drawing assumes very low air temperatures, with rapid refreezing of the water inside the lead.

 Aerial view of the Chukchi Sea between Chukotka and Alaska, displaying a pattern of leads.
 Much of the open water inside those leads is already covered by new ice (indicated by a slightly lighter blue color).

+Aerial view of Arctic pack ice near the research vessel Polarstern, showing sea-ice leads.

 A lead (/ˈliːd/, rhymes with "reed") is a large fracture within an expanse of sea ice, defining a linear area of open water that can be used for navigation purposes.
 Leads vary in width from meters to hundreds of meters.
 As is the case for polynyas (another sea ice feature involving open water), leads allow the direct interaction between the atmosphere and the ocean, and are important for Arctic sea ice ecology.
 Additionally it has been lately found that ice leads contribute significantly to the amount of mercury deposited onto surface and leaked into the ocean.
 If the air is cold enough (typically in the winter), the water within a lead quickly refreezes, such that in many cases, leads are partly or entirely covered by a thin layer of new ice.